stzn/TIL/SwiftDependencyManagement/README.md

 Separating the instantiation of our views from the presentation/navigation will help us build more maintainable, extendable, replaceable, reusable, and testable components.
 The idea is to decouple ViewControllers when possible.
 Especially when they belong to different features.

 A class could handle all the transitions initially, but it can inflate the number of responsibilities the class has.
 So, we extract and encapsulate the view coordination responsibility in a new object responsible solely for that.
-For example, as you add more features and transitions to our app, we could breakdown the navigation into dedicated Flows or Coordinators in the Composition Root.
+For example, as we add more features and transitions to our app, we could breakdown the navigation into dedicated Flows or Coordinators in the Composition Root.

 #### Factory does not reduce coupling